silkysuede/SeleniumCSharpTestAutomation/README.md

 It includes end-to-end testing for various user flows on the tutorial creator's website.

-It tests things like logging in, creating listings in a UI, searching for listings, deleting listings- things like that.
+It tests things like logging in, clicking buttons, sending text, creating listings in a UI, searching for listings, deleting listings- things like that.